netresearch/dhl-module-rates-express/doc/src/SetupDoc/configure.rst

   shipments.
 * *Calculate Handling Fee*: Select if the handling fee should be added as a fixed amount, or calculated as a percentage based on the shopping cart value.
-* *Handling Fixed Fee*: Enter a fixed amout.
+* *Handling Fixed Fee*: Enter a fixed amount.
 Positive value will add a fee, negative value creates discount.
 * *Handling Percentage Fee*: Enter a percentage.
 Positive value will add a fee, negative value creates discount.
 Omit the percentage-sign.